yingshaoxo/yingshaoxo_alpine_x86_system/README.md

 > lubuntu16 has gparted when you boot from usb, in there you can see your disk name and partition name in a clear way.
 But they will uninstall it after you install lubuntu16, what a stupid idea!

-> `/boot` folder basically manages all stuff related to your machine boot issue, when you do a partition copy and paste, you have to make sure something is inside of that.
+> `/boot` folder basically manages all stuff related to your machine boot issue, when you do a partition copy and paste, you have to make sure something is inside of that folder.

 > if `/boot` not work on your computer, try `/new_boot` by doing rename